axambo/beacon/README.md

 [Here](https://soundcloud.com/annaxambo/beacon-nime-2017) you can listen to the live performance held at the NIME 2017 conference, Stengade, Copenhagen, Denmark.

+### TEI18

+The `Beacon` SC class is refined for a stereo setup, as a followup of NIME17, but reducing the number of sounds, adding new sounds, and refining the mappings with the Distaff and the buses for applying effects.

 Application Start
 ----